kwbonds/crudeoil_products/Readme.md

 Kevin Bonds
 26 November, 2019

 In an attempt to showcase my current understanding of various modeling techniques, the following analysis will be carried out and explained.
-This is a learning process for me and also will be an interative--meaning it may be incomplete to the viewer at any given moment.
+This is a learning process for me and also will be an iterative--meaning it may be incomplete to the viewer at any given moment.
 Nonetheless, it will be public in it's unfinished state in the hopes that others can instruct and/or benefit.

-I'll attempt to show some basic data ingestion, data preperation, visualization, and predictive modeling techniques in the process.
-I will use the *R* programming language with RMarkdown for this document.
+I'll attempt to show some basic data ingestion, data preparation, visualization, and predictive modeling techniques in the process.
+I will use the *R* programming language with R Markdown for this document.

-All code for this analysis can be found at: <https://github.com/kwbonds/crudeoil_products>.
+All code for this analysis can be found at: <https://github.com/kwbonds/crude> oil\_products.
 Feel free to clone/fork and comment to me at <kevin.w.bonds@gmail.com>.

 The first thing to do is to load the libraries needed.
 I like to keep these collected at the top of any analysis rather that scattered throughout for future reference.